ankur-gupta/ankur-gupta.github.io/about.md

 * use of graph algorithms for machine learning

 I mostly program in Python nowadays but I have used R extensively in the past.
 I also write production code in Scala using the Spark framework.
-Here are some of my projects:
+Here are some of my projects (_sans_ the machine learning projects I do for work):

 * Websites (HTML/CSS/JS)
     - [Laplacian](https://www.perfectlyrandom.org/laplacian/), a jekyll theme